shanebrown848/VPC-Peering/README.md

 ## Overview

 This project focuses on connecting multiple Amazon Virtual Private Clouds (VPCs) using VPC peering.
-The goal is to understand how separate cloud networks communicate privately and how routing and security configurations enable or block traffic between them.
+The goal is to understand how separate cloud networks communicate privately and how routing and security configurations control traffic between them.

-This project demonstrates how multi-VPC architectures are designed and managed in real-world AWS environments. :contentReference[oaicite:0]{index=0}
+This project demonstrates how multi-VPC architectures are designed, configured, and tested in real-world AWS environments.

 ---